pdavidow/SimpleEditor/readme.md

 **OVERALL APPROACH**

-Parse input to create an array of proc.
+* Parse input to create an array of proc.
 Each proc takes a history for an arg.
-The proc performs the operation, and returns a new updated history.
+* The proc performs the operation, and returns a new updated history.
-History is simply an array treated as a stack.
+* History is simply an array of current string, treated as a stack.
 For example, undo pops the stack.
+* Long test 9.004502 seconds

 **USAGE**